Midland Funding LLC is a debt buyer. That means they buy consumer debts from credit card companies, banks, and healthcare providers.

 The best way to handle Midland Credit Management or LLC is to stop them before they start.
 Unfortunately, Midland and its subsidiaries won't go away without a fight.

 Although the MCM website claims to do so responsibly, their phone calls and letters are intended to frighten you.

-In fact, in 2015, the Consumer Financial Protection Bureau reached a Consent Order with Encore Capital Group and its affiliates, including Midland Funding, LLC and MCM, for deceptive debt collection methods such as harassment wage garnishment without notification.
+In fact, in 2015, the Consumer Financial Protection Bureau reached a Consent Order with Encore Capital Group and its affiliates, including Midland Funding, LLC and MCM, for deceptive debt collection methods such as harassment and wage garnishment without notification.

 If they continue harassing you, document the date and time of every incident.
 Contact your state attorney general's office and tell them about any violations that you notice.

 When you owe a debt, we usually advise you to contact the creditor and ask if it would be possible for the company to negotiate with them.

 Look at your complete financial situation since there's a chance additional creditors will proceed with their own litigation, so have someone review your credit report or data for you that understands creditor lawsuit risk.

 - Work out a reasonable payment arrangement with them.